 Employers who are found to violate the verification and employment eligibility requirements may be subject to criminal and civil sanctions.
 Therefore, it is important for them to have a comprehensive I-9 compliance program that addresses I-9 completion, policies, re-verification, audits, and training.
 They should also regularly review the Handbook for Employers, Guidance for Completing Form I-9.

-ICE initiates an I-9 inspection by serving an employer with I-9 Notice of Inspection, compelling the business to provide Forms I-9 and associated records to confirm compliance with employment eligibility verification laws.
+ICE initiates an I-9 inspection by serving an employer with an I-9 Notice of Inspection, compelling the business to provide Forms I-9 and associated records to confirm compliance with employment eligibility verification laws.
 ICE usually gives companies three days to collect and organize the I-9 forms and submit them.
 However, ICE also has the power to seize the forms immediately through subpoenas and warrants.Use this comprehensive guide to find out how to avoid substantive and technical violations that result in I-9 inspections and ensure constant I-9 compliance.

 Types of I-9 Notice of Inspection